scikit-learn/enhancement_proposals/slep023/proposal.rst

 -----------------

 This sections describes the proposed public interfaces for the callback API.
-They are divided into three substets which target different kind of users: the end users of scikit-learn, the third-party developers implementing custom estimators and the third-party developers implementing custom callbacks.
+They are divided into three subsets which target different kind of users: the end users of scikit-learn, the third-party developers implementing custom estimators and the third-party developers implementing custom callbacks.